 How many devices can connect to the Starlink router?

 The Starlink router and mesh nodes can connect to up to 128 devices at one time.

-Many software features that are common with mesh networks are not available.
-For example, you cannot rename devices on the network.
-You can’t view usage statistics for the devices.
-And you also cannot configure bandwidth limitations or traffic priority for devices.
+Many software features that are common with mesh networks are not available with Starlink’s mesh system.
+For example, you can’t view usage statistics for the devices.
+You also cannot configure bandwidth limitations or traffic priority for devices.
 These are features commonly found in other 3rd party mesh network hardware.

-The final drawback to using the Starlink Mesh Nodes vs a 3rd party mesh system is the fact that they only support dual radio bands.
-The mesh nodes have a 2.4 GHz channel and a 5 GHz channel, and not a dedicated third 5 GHz band for node to node communication.
+The final drawback to using the Starlink Mesh Wifi Router’s vs a 3rd party mesh system is the fact that they only support dual radio bands.
+The mesh nodes have a 2.4GHz channel and a 5GHz channel, and not a dedicated third 5GHz band for node to node communication.
 Tri-band is superior to dual band in a lot of ways, and many of the cheaper 3rd party alternatives have it.

-At $130 each, the Starlink Mesh Nodes are rather expensive compared to equivalent 3rd party offerings.
-For a fraction of the price per node, customers can buy popular dual band mesh network products from retailers like Amazon.
-If you own the first generation round dish, you’ll be forced to use 3rd party mesh options, as the original Starlink dish is not supported with Starlink Mesh Nodes.
-For those two reasons, we’ve decided to round up a few product recommendations from Amazon, as alternatives to buying the official Starlink mesh system.
+At $145 each, the Starlink Mesh Wifi Router’s are rather expensive compared to equivalent 3rd party offerings.
+For a fraction of the price per node, you can buy popular dual band mesh network products from retailers like Amazon.
+In this section, I’ve rounded up several good 3rd party mesh systems to consider using in place of the Starlink mesh system.

 Note: This article may contain affiliate links for the products mentioned

 TP-Link Deco AXE5400 Tri-Band WiFi 6E Mesh System